 From here, you’ll want to do a fun – and slightly annoying! – game called the ‘5 How’s’.

-It’s adapted from the ‘5 Why’s’ technique that some of you may already know.
+It’s adapted from the ‘5 Why’s’ technique of Lean Six Sigma.

 Basically, anytime someone on your team (within the workshop setting of course!) states how your product or service fixes your customer’s pain point…